vzellweg/p5jsHackathon/README.md

 # What would I do next?

+- Complex WaveForms for modulation, using those same waveforms to modulate sound
 - Know how I want to deploy my work ahead of time so I can spend most of my hackathon time focusing on the new technology
 - 3D stuff
 - Make a visualization of some abstract concept (Math or Comp Sci)